tbs89/aws-object-detection-tf-mxnet/README.md

 ### Folder Structure

-1. <code>utils</code>: folder with the functions, scripts and lambda used in the notebooks and pipeline.
+1. <code>utils</code>: folder with the funtioncs and scripts used in the notebooks and pipeline.
-2. <code>data</code>: folder with the files generated, CSV's, snapshots, images and docs.
+2. <code>data</code>: folder images and docs.
 3. <code>AWS</code>: folder with the snapshots and scripts related to AWS Lambda and API Gateway